What to Do Immediately After a Car Accident While Pregnant

 Pregnancy is a time of excitement and joy, but many pregnant women also experience a great deal of anxiety during this delicate time.
 While healthcare providers and concerned relatives may speak earnestly about the dangers of certain foods or exercises, the risks of car accidents and their potential harm to mothers and their unborn children are often overlooked.

 Knowing what to do if you are in a car accident while pregnant can help decrease the likelihood of pregnancy complications.
-If you or your baby do suffer harm, it is essential to know what your legal options are.
+If you or your baby does suffer harm, it is essential to know what your legal options are.

 Importance of Seeking Medical Attention Even After a Low-Impact Crash